getpatchwork/patchwork/docs/usage/design.rst

 process.
 Developers who don't use Patchwork would get left out of the discussion.

-However, a future development item for Patchwork is to facilitate on-list commenting, by providing a "send a reply to the list" feature for logged-in users.

 Don't pollute the project's changelogs with Patchwork poop
 ----------------------------------------------------------